 Simple English definitions for legal terms

-Read a random definition: knock and announce
+Read a random definition: reject, assume or

 A bilateral investment treaty (BIT) is an agreement between two countries that establishes the rules for private investment by individuals and companies from one country in the other country.
 The treaty sets standards for how the host country must treat foreign investors, including fair and equal treatment, protection from expropriation, and the ability to transfer funds.
 BITs often include a dispute resolution mechanism that allows investors to seek arbitration if their rights are violated.
 There are over 2,500 BITs in effect around the world today.